KSchopmeyer/smipyping/docs/smiclicmdshelp.rst

       Not all fields are defined for modification.
 Today the fields of CompanyName, SMIVersion, CimomVersion, ScanEnabled, NotifyUsers Notify,
       and enable cannot be modified with this subcommand.

+      TODO: Expand for other fields in the targets table.

     Options:
       -e, --enable                 Enable the Target if it is disabled.